ManuelHentschel/VSCode-R-Debugger/readme.md

 * Extensive use of lazy evaluation, promises, side-effects:
 In the general case, the debugger recognizes unevaluated promises and preserves them.
 It might be possible, however, that the gathering of information about the stack/variables leads to unexpected side-effects.
-Especially watch espressions must be safe to be evaluated in any frame, since these are passed to `eval()` in the currently viewed frame any time the debugger hits a breakpoint or steps through the code.
+Especially watch-expressions must be safe to be evaluated in any frame, since these are passed to `eval()` in the currently viewed frame any time the debugger hits a breakpoint or steps through the code.